Welcome 2015, with a quick coffee-flavoured cake.

 1/3 C slivered almonds

-Sift flour with baking powder and soda.
+Sift flour and baking powder.
 Mix in salt.
 Oil a 9″ cake tin, dust with flour; tap upside down to remove excess flour.
 Dissolve the coffee powder in the milk.

 Turn oven on to Gas Mark 6.